 Can we bring along the family pet?

 Sure!
 Pets are totally family members!
 Let’s just make sure they’re groomed, well behaved, and on a leash.
 Bring plenty of treats and a few chew toys, to be safe.
 Check out my tips for including pets in your family portraits.

 My in-laws will be in town during our session.
 Can we do a few pictures with them?

 Of course.
-I don’t limit the number of people who can be involved in our portrait session and it’s up to you to invite family members who you’d like to have there.
-Portrait sessions last only one hour, however, so we have to be realistic.
-If you’d like to do multiple family combinations, I can help you come up with a list of photos that we can accomplish in one hour.
+Full Family Sessions are perfect for including as many family members as you would like.
+Full Sessions are only 45 minutes, though, so we have to be realistic.
+If you’d like to do multiple family combinations, I can help you come up with a list of photos that we can accomplish during our time together.